Oriole Dog Training Club Schedule of Classes

 The classes in this section focus on introducing/teaching obstacle performance.
 Students will learn how to define successful criteria for performance of the obstacles as well as the basic groundwork needed for the handling skills to be covered in more advanced classes.
 These classes start with dogs that have never seen, or have had only limited exposure to, agility equipment as well as dogs that have not reached acceptable obstacle performance levels.

-[AG100] Agility 1.
-Instructors: Cris Fitchitt, Lynda Folwick, Elizabeth Warren, and Marcia Kibby, Assistant: Galena Kuiper.
+[AG100] Agility 1. - FULL Instructors: Cris Fitchitt, Elizabeth Warren, Sheila Franklin, and Marcia Kibby, Assistants: Galena Kuiper and Sharon Martinez.
 10 weeks.
-This course is intended to introduce dogs to the agility obstacles and to introduce handlers to the training methods for achieving safe, confident, and competent obstacle performance as well as a good working relationship allowing for off leash agility performance.
+This course is intended to introduce dogs to the agility obstacles and to introduce handlers to the training methods for achieving safe, confident, and competent obstacle performance as well as a good working relationship, allowing for off-leash agility performance.
 Emphasis will be given to establishing a foundation for independent obstacle performance.
 Classes will be divided by gating into multiple workstations.
 Dogs must be capable of working with other dogs working at the same time.
 By the end of the session dogs should: have a good understanding of the 2on/2off end behavior without requiring a target; be able to drive to the end of the teeter with at least a 16” drop; drive through a partially closed weave channel with good footwork and speed irrespective of handler position; perform a four-jump grid with the handler in a variety of positions; send to a straight or curved tunnel; and send to and stay on a table.
-Prerequisite: Successful completion of Foundations for Dog Sports or permission of Instructor.
+Prerequisite: Successful completion of Foundations for Dog Sports or permission of instructor.
 Agility Foundations for Puppies does not qualify for admission into Agility 1.
 Note: This class is run at the same time as Flyball and there may be excessive noise.
 Agility Ring.

 |